guimeya/new_srs_lab/docs/index.rst

 The TAs also works like the instructors they have the same funtions.
 The visitors only search for information on the system.

+The administrators also only interact with the web portal.
+They are managing the overall system so there is no incorrect information within it.
+The administrator can manage the information.